tinusaur/owowod/README.txt

 OWOWOD source code:   https://gitlab.com/tinusaur/owowod OWOWOD project page:  https://tinusaur.org/projects/owowod/

-NOTE: This project was developed and tested the ATtiny85 microcontrollers.
+NOTE: This project was developed for and tested on the ATtiny85 microcontrollers.
       It might or might not work in other environments.

 Tinusaur website: https://tinusaur.org